simon-frankau/speedball2-re/NOTES.md

                 screen.
  * `0x068244` - 4x4 sprites of buttons/body parts, used on training screen
  * `0x072444` - 1x1 font sprites
- * `0x074284` - Player images, used on training screen.
+ * `0x074284` - Player faces, used on training screen.
  * `0x07e006` - End of data

 Entries with question marks haven't been fully explored.